The 6 Best Air Purifiers Are Efficient and Discrete

 Best for the Home Office: Sensibo Pure

-Why we love it: It’s smaller than the waste basket sitting under my desk, and normally it hums throughout the day with a barely there white-noise whoosh that never interferes with concentration or Zoom calls.
-But when the Pure’s built-in particulate matter sensor does notice a drop in air quality—while I’m vacuuming, tidying up my office, or exercising—it immediately kicks up the fan in “Pure Boost” mode, increasing airflow through its HEPA and carbon filters until the room’s air quality drops back down to normal levels.
-I can also tell it to start or stop by voice using Siri (or Alexa or Google Assistant), but mostly rely on the Sensibo app to schedule and monitor its air-cleansing services throughout the week.
+Why we love it: It’s smaller than the waste basket sitting under your desk, and normally it hums throughout the day with a barely there white-noise whoosh that never interferes with concentration or Zoom calls.
+But when the Pure’s built-in particulate-matter sensor does notice a drop in air quality—say, while you’re vacuuming, tidying up the office, or exercising—it immediately kicks up the fan in “Pure Boost” mode, increasing airflow through its HEPA and carbon filters until the room’s air quality drops back down to normal levels.
+You can also tell it to start or stop by voice using Siri (or Alexa or Google Assistant), but you can mostly rely on the Sensibo app to schedule and monitor its air-cleansing services throughout the week.

 The best part: Sensibo’s app not only allows for scheduling and controls but displays an hour-by-hour comparison of the air quality inside versus the air outside.